jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 ### Detail View Model Test

-1. Load the selected film data
+1. Load the selected Movie data
+* Ensure that the data is not null
+* Ensure that the data has the correct value

+2. Load the selected TV Show data
-* Ensure that the selected film data is not null
+* Ensure that the data is not null
-* Ensure that the selected film data has the correct value
+* Ensure that the data has the correct value